cloudfoundry-attic/cf-abacus/lib/cf/applications/README.md

 ## Statistics

-The bridge exposes the `/v1/cf/bridge/` endpoint that provides performance metrics and call statistics.
+The applications bridge exposes the `/v1/cf/applications/` endpoint that provides performance metrics and call statistics.
 A snippet of the values returned:
 ```json
     "cache": {
       "lastRecordedGUID": "35c4ff2fa",